camillevuillaume/type_train/README.md

 Your job is to type the sentence following the cursor (you can also use backspace).
 The script displays your accuracy and speed (measured in correct characters per minute).
 You can exit at any time by pressing ESC.

+## Prerequisites
 The script needs the python nltk package, which can be install with:
 ```sh
 pip install nltk
 ```
 Or with the relevant OS command in case the package is managed by the OS.

+## Configuration
+You can configure the following parameters in the configuration file `config.ini`:
+ - `TimeLimit`: A timer.
+Any positive value (in seconds) will indicate that the typing test will end automatically after the timer expires.
+ - `TextLength`: The length of the random text, in words (including punctuation).